Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 the location, 'Toronto', and the search limit was set to 10.
 The API key was set by the environment variable, and a loop was constructed to cycle through the latitude and longitude.
 The bikes.csv was imported into a dataframe to provide the latitude and longitude locations in the loop.
-The yelp_api_request used it's search function to realize an object 'response' using the coordinates provided, which were then put into a new dataframe.
+The yelp_api_request used its search function to realize an object 'response' using the coordinates provided, which were then put into a new dataframe.
 All the data was then parsed through and the necessary data was stored into a new file, 'yelp_park_data.csv'.